SEA-TS: Self-Evolving Agent for Autonomous Code Generation of Time Series Forecasting Algorithms: Additional Discussion

 \subsubsection{Limitations}

 \begin{itemize} \item Generated code quality is generally bounded by the LLM's coding capabilities.
-Although in base prompt we use deep research agent (such as SciMaster\cite{chai2025scimaster}) to inject domain knowledge from papers and codebases, we notice GPT-5 (with high reasoning effort) generates more sophisticated algorithm code compared with Qwen3-coder-plus.
-Besides, how to combine coding agent and deep research agent in one framework to generate expert-level algorithms deserves further study. \item Frequent LLM calls incur high API costs.
+Although in base prompt we use deep research agent (such as SciMaster~\cite{chai2025scimaster}) to inject domain knowledge from papers and codebases, we notice GPT-5 (with high reasoning effort) generates more sophisticated algorithm code compared with Qwen3-coder-plus.
+Besides, how to conduct on-demand deep research using the signal from code generation agent more effectively to generate expert-level algorithms deserves further study. \item Frequent LLM calls incur high API costs.
 Future work will investigate context pruning~\cite{wang2026swe} to reduce token consumption. \end{itemize}